 2017 Intern Reflection:

 Never before have I worked so intimately with the US government in human rights issues.
-Having worked at local NGOs in my past summers and semesters, I am usually the little guy—shouting from the outside, trying to make a dent.
+Having worked at local NGOs in my past summers and semesters, I was usually the little guy—shouting from the outside, trying to make a dent.
 This summer, I organized meetings with congresspeople and senators, culminating in seven new co-sponsors of H Res 128 against human rights violations in Ethiopia.
-(For us, that’s a big deal.)
 I learned to navigate this unique space between human rights advocacy and government relations.
-Sometimes, this required compromise.
-For example, we were not allowed to advocate for the cessation of US funds to the Ethiopian government as I wished to do.
+Sometimes, this required compromise; for example, we were not allowed to advocate for the cessation of US funds to the Ethiopian government as I wished to do.
 Instead, we had to call for accountability and an investigation.
 At the same time, however, I still engaged in rallies by Amnesty International.
 Once, I held up a Trump head the size of my body outside of the White House, calling for the release of Taner Kiliç.

 Michelle Liang '19